Nickil13/learning-blog/README.md

 I also learned how to upload files and save them locally, eventually moving over to Cloudinary for my image storage.

+## What I like about this project
+Of all my current projects I feel like this one showcases my creativity and my curiosity.

+- The Navbar
+I really wanted a navbar that was on the side of the screen like a dashboard.
+Since this was my first time doing that, I ran into problems with responsivity.
+The bar was too thick on smaller screens and made it difficult to pay attention to the post feed.
+On screens with a smaller height, the icons had to react and the user and new post component on the bottom would get cut off (especially on mobile devices).
+All of these things contributed to making the blog an amazing learning experience.

+- Custom image selector
+Instead of using the available Cloudindary widget to grab uploaded images, I created my own custom component.

 ## Preview
 <img src='https://user-images.githubusercontent.com/36387179/135682380-eb54622c-a17a-4abc-b9d9-e3d231a5ffc8.png' width="700">